matthew-brett/gitwash/gitwash/foundation.rst

 I decide that I'll use the name *commit* for each of the archive directories (``year0-jan-01`` and ``year0-jan-02``).
-The action of adding files to the index, I will call *staging* files for the 'commit'.
-I will use the term *committing* for the action of making the archive directory, and copying the files from the index to archive directory.
+The action of adding files to the staging area, I will call *staging* files for the 'commit'.
+I will use the term *committing* for the action of making the archive directory, and copying the files from the staging area to archive directory.

 On the third day - history
 ==========================